-I am going through my own little crisis.
-I am having some weird physical health issues that are debilitating to my life but also taking time to figure out what they are meaning no answers, no solutions and impacting me on levels of physical health but also my mental health.
-A friend asked me today ‘are you fearful of what is happening’ My first response was only in moments, but overall feel like Im okay.
+Last year I started encountering my own little physical health crisis.
+These issues became pretty debilitating to my life but also came with no answers, no solutions and were (and still are) impacting me not only on levels of physical health but also mental health.
+A friend asked me during that time ‘are you fearful of what is happening’ My first response was “only in moments, but overall feel like Im okay.”
 Well God, being God, decided he needed me to learn the real answer to that and fast.
-Literally minutes later we walked into our weekly bible study and the topic ‘fear.’
-Actually even better ‘Breaking Free from Fear’
+Literally minutes later we walked into our weekly bible study and the topic ‘FEAR’ Actually even better ‘Breaking Free from Fear’

-As we went through this day’s study, it became more and more apparent; I am fearful.
-The great thing and blessing of this, was realizing this AS I was learning about fear with keeping Jesus as the core of it, and learning how to handle it, what to do with it and how to break free from it.
-I want this post to encourage others who are going through their own battle with fear.
+As we went through the study, it became more and more apparent; I am fearful.
+The blessing of this was realizing this AS I was learning about fear with keeping Jesus as the core of it.
+Learning how to handle it, what to do with it and how to break free from it.

 Trust in God